Headdress Types

 Draped Headdress

-a piece of fabric wrapped around the head in the style of Moorish
+A piece of fabric wrapped around the head in the style of Moorish headdress.

 Ceremonial/Iconographic